afreakyelf/AndroidHorizontalCalendar/README.md

 ```

 ## How to use the library?
 Okay seems like you integrated the library in your project but **how do you use it**?
-Well its really easy just add the following to your xml design to show the otpview
+Well its really easy just add the following to your xml design to show the calendar

 ```xml
 .....